Henry Morton Stanley

 Sir Henry Morton Stanley (born John Rowlands; 28 January 1841 – 10 May 1904) was a Welsh-American (Note: Stanley was Welsh by birth and upbringing, but assumed an American identity as a young man and consistently represented himself as an American throughout his life.
 He was naturalised as an American citizen in 1885, though he later resumed his British subjecthood in 1892 to run for Parliament.) explorer, journalist, soldier, colonial administrator, author, and politician famous for his exploration of Central Africa and search for missionary and explorer David Livingstone.
 Besides his discovery of Livingstone, he is mainly known for his search for the sources of the Nile and Congo rivers, the work he undertook as an agent of King Leopold II of the Belgians that enabled the occupation of the Congo Basin region, and his command of the Emin Pasha Relief Expedition.
 He was knighted in 1897, and served in Parliament as a Liberal Unionist member for Lambeth North from 1895 to 1900.

 More than a century after his death, Stanley's legacy remains the subject of enduring controversy.
 Although he personally had high regard for many of the native African people who accompanied him on his expeditions, the exaggerated accounts of corporal punishment and brutality in his books fostered a public reputation as a hard-driving, cruel leader, in contrast to the supposedly more humanitarian Livingstone.
-His contemporary image in Britain also suffered from the perception that he was American.
+His contemporary image in Britain suffered from the perception that he was American.
 In the 20th century, his reputation was also seriously damaged by his role in establishing the Congo Free State for King Leopold II.
 Nevertheless, he is recognised for his important contributions to Western knowledge of the geography of Central Africa and for his resolute opposition to the slave trade in East Africa.